mozillazg/ptcpdump/README.md

   -v, --verbose count                                When parsing and printing, produce (slightly more) verbose output
       --version                                      Print the ptcpdump and libpcap version strings and exit -w, --write-file string                            Write the raw packets to file rather than parsing and printing them out.
 They can later be printed with the -r option.
 Standard output is used if file is '-'. e.g. ptcpdump.pcapng
+      --write-keylog-file -- CMD [ARGS]              Write TLS Key Log file to this path (experimental: only support unstripped Go binary and must combined with -- CMD [ARGS])

 ```

 <p align="right"><a href="#top">🔝</a></p>